Mathematical summit at Courant in New York

 From 2005 through 2009, three Courant faculty members were awarded the Abel Prize, which many consider to be the Nobel Prize in mathematics: Peter Lax (2005); Raghu Varadhan (2007); and Mikhail Gromov (2009).
 The award is accompanied by a prize of approximately $950,000.
 All three will give presentations at the Feb.
 21 event.
 Other speakers include members of Abel Committee: Stanislav Smirnov of the University of Geneva; Gang Tian of Princeton University and Beijing University, and Noga Alon of Tel Aviv University.

 The event is free and open to the public.
 To RSVP, go to: http://bit.ly/XjMrqs.

 Reporters interested in attending must RSVP to James Devitt, NYU's Office of Public Affairs, at 212.998.6808 or email@example.com.

-The Belgian mathematician Pierre Deligne will receive the Abel Prize from His Majesty King Harald V at an award ceremony at the University Aula in Oslo, Norway on the 21st of May.
+The Belgian mathematician Pierre Deligne received the Abel Prize from His Majesty King Harald V at an award ceremony at the University Aula in Oslo, today, 21st of May.
 The Abel Prize that carries a cash award of NOK 6,000,000 (close to € 800,000, US$ 1 million), is awarded annually by the Norwegian Academy of Science and Letters.
-President of the Norwegian Academy of Science and Letters, Kirsti Strøm Bull, will give the opening speech.
-The chair of the international Abel Committee, Ragni Piene, will give the reasons for the awarding of the prize.(16.05.2013) More
+President of the Norwegian Academy of Science and Letters, Kirsti Strøm Bull, gave the opening speech.
+The chair of the international Abel Committee, Ragni Piene, gave the reasons for the awarding of the prize.(16.05.2013) More

 Abel Laureate Pierre Deligne will give his prize lecture at the University of Oslo.
 This will be followed by Abel Lectures by leading mathematicians Nicholas Katz and Claire Voisin.
 Ravi Vaki will give the popular science lecture.